 Tread depth wears gradually and at different rates, as it is dependent upon how far and frequently you drive, your driving style and the materials used in the construction of your tyre.
 This means that there is no set expiry date on tyre tread and you must check it at least once a month to ensure that your tyres are safe and legal.

-The minimum legal tread depth limit for cars is 1.6mm across the central ¾ of the tyre.
+The minimum legal tread depth limit for cars is 1.6mm across the central ¾ of the tyre width.
 If you are found driving on tyres that have tread lower than the legal minimum you can risk receiving up to 3 penalty points on your driving licence and a fine of £2,500 per illegal tyre.

 Although the legal minimum is 1.6mm, most tyre manufacturers would recommend replacing your tyres once the tread falls below 3mm.
 This is because at 3mm the tyre’s gripping and handling capabilities are drastically reduced, braking distances increase and your resistance against aquaplaning is significantly weakened.